Shape

 (Prior to Terragrunt v0.48.6, this environment variable was called TERRAGRUNT_AUTO_APPROVE (set to false), and is still available for backwards compatibility) Commands:

 When passed in, Terragrunt will no longer automatically append -auto-approve to the underlying OpenTofu/Terraform commands run with run-all.
-Note that due to the interactive prompts, this flag will also automatically assume --terragrunt-parallelism 1.
+Note that due to the interactive prompts, this flag will also automatically assume --parallelism 1.

 (Prior to Terragrunt v0.48.6, this environment variable was called TERRAGRUNT_AUTO_RETRY (set to false), and is still available for backwards compatibility)

 When passed in, don’t automatically retry commands which fail with transient errors.
-See Auto-Retry
+See Feature Flags, Errors and Excludes

 (Prior to Terragrunt v0.48.6, this environment variable was called TF_INPUT (set to false), and is still available for backwards compatibility.
 NOTE: TF_INPUT is native to OpenTofu/Terraform!)